 Category 2 and 3 Crane Examples

-Here, and on the next few slides, are some un-narrated pictures and descriptions of different types of category 2 and 3 cranes.
+Here, and on the next few slides, are some unnarrated pictures and descriptions of different types of category 2 and 3 cranes.
+Use the forward and backward arrows to scroll through and review the various examples and their descriptions.